jczimm/audio-analyzer/README.md

 │   ...
-├── dist/					Application is packaged into here (releases, installers) ├── gulpfile.js           Tasks build application *source* into app/ │   ...
+├── dist/					Application is packaged into here (releases, installers) ├── gulpfile.js           Tasks build application *source* into app/ ├── lib/                Static libraries used by the source; copied into app/ by gulpfile.js │   ...
 ├── package.json          Scripts build/package *application* into dist/
 ├── packager.json			Used by `electron-builder` for packaging the application